The Viola market is relatively small compared to the other string instruments like guitars and violins.

 - Bow quality is average

-- Does not come with a warranty
+- It does not come with a warranty.

 CHECK OUR BEST CREMONA VIOLINS REVIEW